Liverpool loanee Ejaria switches from England to Nigeria's Super Eagles | Goal.com

 He left Liverpool in January 2019 to join Championship side Reading on an initial six-month loan before extending his stay for the entire 2019-20 campaign with the option of a permanent move.

-The midfielder played prominently for Liverpool U-23 side before his loan moves.
+The midfielder played prominently for Liverpool's U23 side before his loan move.
 He managed just two appearances for the Reds in the Premier League and also played three games each in the League Cup and FA Cup in the 2016-17 season.

 Ejaria was a regular fixture at Reading this season, making 32 appearances with three goals and four assists to his name in the Championship.